Amirali61/C2-server/README.md

 ## Features

 ### ✅ Secure Communication
-- Uses Fernet symmetric encryption to protect all data transmitted over the network
+- Uses AES encryption to protect all data transmitted over the network
 - Multiple layers of code obfuscation and packing
 - Anti-debugging and anti-VM detection mechanisms